Infocom: Reception

 Infocom games were popular, InfoWorld said, in part because "in offices all over America (more than anyone realizes) executives and managers are playing games on their computers".
 An estimated 25% had a computer game "hidden somewhere in their drawers", Inc. reported, and they preferred Infocom adventures to arcade games.
 The company stated that year that 75% of players were over 25 years old and that 80% were men; more women played its games than other companies', especially the mysteries.
 Most players enjoyed reading books; in 1987 president Joel Berez stated, "[Infocom's] audience tends to be composed of heavy readers.
 We sell to the minority that does read".

 A 1996 article in Next Generation said Infocom's "games were noted for having more depth than any other adventure games, before or since."
 Three components proved key to Infocom's success: marketing strategy, rich storytelling and feelies.
 Whereas most game developers sold their games mainly in software stores, Infocom also distributed their games via bookstores.
-Infocom's products appealed more to those with expensive computers, such as the Apple Macintosh, IBM PC, and Commodore Amiga.
+Infocom's products appealed more to those with expensive computers, such as the Macintosh, IBM PC, and Amiga.
 Berez stated that "there is no noticeable correlation between graphics machines and our penetration.
 There is a high correlation between the price of the machine and our sales ... people who are putting more money into their machines tend to buy more of our software".
 Since their games were text-based, patrons of bookstores were drawn to the Infocom games as they were already interested in reading.
 Unlike most computer software, Infocom titles were distributed under a no-returns policy, which allowed them to make money from a single game for a longer period of time.

 Next, Infocom titles featured strong storytelling and rich descriptions, eschewing the inherent restrictions of graphic displays and allowing users to use their own imaginations for the lavish and exotic locations the games described.
 Infocom's puzzles were unique in that they were usually tightly integrated into the storyline, and rarely did gamers feel like they were being made to jump through one arbitrary hoop after another, as was the case in many of the competitors' games.
 The puzzles were generally logical but also required close attention to the clues and hints given in the story, causing many gamers to keep copious notes as they went along.